sbd-community/handbook/docs/implementation/operate-phase/cicd-hardening.md

 ---
 # Guide: Hardening the CI/CD Pipeline

+## 1. What is CI/CD Hardening?

 A secure product begins with a secure development process.
 The CI/CD (Continuous Integration / Continuous Deployment) pipeline, which automates the building, testing, and deployment of software, is a high-value target for attackers.
 A compromised pipeline can be used to inject malicious code, steal credentials, or tamper with build artifacts.

-The **Cyber-Resilience Act (CRA)** requires manufacturers to follow secure development lifecycle practices, including implementing automated testing and ensuring the integrity of the final product ([CRA Annex I.II.1 & 6][cra_annexI]).
+The **[Cyber-Resilience Act (CRA)](./../../standards/cra-overview.md)** requires manufacturers to follow secure development lifecycle practices, including implementing automated testing and ensuring the integrity of the final product ([CRA Annex I.II.1 & 6][cra_annexI]).
 Hardening your CI/CD pipeline is essential for meeting these requirements.

-## 1. "Shifting Left": Integrating Security Early
+## 2. "Shifting Left": Integrating Security Early

 "Shifting left" is the practice of moving security testing and validation as early as possible in the development lifecycle.
 Instead of waiting for a final security review before release, security checks are automated and run continuously as code is written.
 This provides immediate feedback to developers, making vulnerabilities faster, cheaper, and easier to fix.

 A hardened CI/CD pipeline is the engine that drives the "shift left" model.

-## 2. Key Hardening Measures
+## 3. Key Hardening Measures

 A secure pipeline is built in layers, with security controls applied at each stage.